uccross/skyhookdm-py/README.md

 every update, minor version updates should still be tested before transitioning to them.

 Python version management is handled by [pyenv][tool-pyenv].
-The main purpose is simply to make it easy to isolate potentiall differences between python versions, but there is a secondary, very important reason for needing to explicitly manage the python version: compatibility with the `rados` library.
+The main purpose is simply to make it easy to isolate potential differences between python versions, but there is a secondary, very important reason for needing to explicitly manage the python version: compatibility with the `rados` library.
 The storage subsystem used by Ceph is called [RADOS][article-rados], and the [python rados library][docs-libradospy] is a binding to the librados code.
 As of this writing, the